Lucy Letby: Jury retires in trial of nurse accused of murdering seven babies

 Lucy Letby denies seven counts of murder and 15 counts of attempted murder from her time as a neonatal nurse at Countess of Chester hospital

-Jurors in the trial of an NHS nurse accused of murdering seven vulnerable babies in a neonatal hospital unit have retired to consider.
+Jurors in the trial of an NHS nurse accused of murdering seven vulnerable babies in a neonatal hospital unit have retired to consider their verdict.

 Lucy Letby, 32, allegedly injected her victims with air or poisoned them with insulin while working at the Countess of Chester Hospital between June 2015 and 2016.